 The student explores the background, history, and the basic teaching of each book.
 An emphasis will be placed on the internal and external evidence related to authorship.
-Prerequisite: Any MT-WV course

 MT-BI 203 Genesis (3)

 A thorough study of the first book of the Bible, this course emphasizes the narrative as normative for faith and teaching.
 Both the historical background and the theological principles (such as creation, the origin of human sin, covenant) are considered and demonstrated to be foundational for the Christian's worldview.
 Prerequisite: Any MT-WV course